The Clear Edge

 Founders, consultants, and agencies at $35K–$60K/month quietly lose $84K–$228K yearly by chasing 3–7 growth levers at once; a 30-minute Growth Lever Selector identifies one constraint-matched lever that adds $12K–$28K/month.

-Who this is for: Founders, consultants, and agency operators between $35K–$60K/month working 47–59 hours weekly who are “always working on growth” yet stuck at plateaus like $38K–$52K/month.
+• Who this is for: Founders, consultants, and agency operators at $35K–$60K/month working 47–59 hours weekly who are “always working on growth” yet still plateaued around $38K–$52K/month.

-What you’ll learn: The Growth Lever Selector Framework, the 7 core levers (Pricing, Volume, Retention, Upsells, Efficiency, Team, Model), the constraint diagnostic, readiness checks, and 90-day execution rules that cap you at 1–2 levers at a time.
+• What you’ll learn: The Growth Lever Selector Framework, 7 core levers, constraint diagnostic, readiness checks, and 90-day execution rules that cap you at 1–2 levers at a time.

-What changes if you apply it: You stop chasing whatever’s exciting, select the single highest-leverage lever for your real constraint, and create moves like $39K to $52K to $67K+ while working fewer but more focused hours.
+• What changes if you apply it: You stop chasing exciting tactics, pick one constraint-matched lever, and create moves like $39K to $52K to $67K+ while working fewer, more focused hours.

-Time to implement: Spend 30 minutes on the constraint diagnostic, 10 minutes to select your primary lever, 5 minutes to sketch a 90-day plan, then execute one lever for 60–90 days before reevaluating.
+• Time to implement: Spend 30 minutes on the diagnostic, 10 minutes to select your primary lever, 5 minutes to sketch a 90-day plan, then run one lever for 60–90 days before reevaluating.

 Written by Nour Boustani for mid-five to low-six-figure founders and operators who want reliable revenue jumps without 18-hour weeks lost to scattered growth experiments.

-The $40K Revenue Trap Hidden in Wrong Growth Choices
+The $40K Revenue Trap From Wrong Growth Lever Selection

-You’re not at $45K because you can’t execute — the drag is coming from pulling the wrong levers.
+You’re not at 45K because you can’t execute — you’re there because the levers you’re pulling don’t line up with the actual bottleneck.

 Current attempts:

-Time invested across all 5 levers: 18 hours weekly = 936 hours yearly = 23.4 work weeks of split focus
+Time invested across all 5 levers: 18 hours per week — 936 hours a year, or about 23.4 work weeks of split focus.

 “But I don’t want to miss opportunities,” she said.